twilio-professional-services/plugin-agent-queue-stats/README.md

 ## How it works

 Twilio Flex maintains several Twilio Sync maps that contain queue stats data.
 This plugin uses a live query on the `tr-queue` index to maintain a listing of all known queues, then subscribes to the corresponding `realtime_statistics.v1` map for each queue.
-This data is then maintained and updated in real-time within the `agentQueueStatus` Redux namespace.
+This data is then maintained and updated in real-time within the `agentQueueStats` Redux namespace.

 ## Pre-requisites